| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 This interface has been designed so that the output from the lex

-utility can be used without change as the definition of yylex
+utility can be used without change as the definition of yylex.

 If the grammar uses literal string tokens, there are two ways that

-can determine the token type codes for them:
+yylex can determine the token type codes for them:

-can use these symbolic names like
+yylex can use these symbolic names like

 all others.
 In this case, the use of the literal string tokens in

-the grammar file has no effect on yylex
+the grammar file has no effect on yylex.

-can find the multicharacter token in the yytname
+yylex can find the multicharacter token in the yytname

 table.
 The index of the token in the table is the token type’s code.

-The name of a multicharacter token is recorded in yytname
+The name of a multicharacter token is recorded in yytname with a

 double-quote, the token’s characters, and another double-quote.
 The